 Contingency Seal Off and Isolation Plans (that maintain integrity for the system’s life)

-When preparing for a hot tapping procedure, every minute detail must be rigorously accounted for, to ensure a safe and effective operation.
-The highly trained and experience crews that carry out hot connections address metallurgical concerns related to each operation, specifically as it pertains to welding.
-The wall thickness of these vessels can be measured with ultrasonic gauges, to properly marry welding techniques, temperature, and pressure concerns, with the aim of avoiding a potential loss of containment near weld pools.
-Calculations are made regarding heat transfer.flow speed, and other variables to reduce any risk (of burn-through, hydrogen cracking, etc.) when welding branch connections onto pipe systems.
+When preparing for a hot tapping procedure, every minute detail must be rigorously accounted for, to ensure safe and effective operation.
+The highly trained and experienced crews that carry out hot connections address metallurgical concerns related to each operation, specifically as it pertains to welding.
+The wall thickness of these vessels can be measured with ultrasonic gauges, to properly marry welding techniques, temperature, and pressure concerns, to avoid a potential loss of containment near weld pools.
+Calculations are made regarding heat transfer. flow speed, and other variables to reduce any risk (of burn-through, hydrogen cracking, etc.) when welding branch connections onto pipe systems.

 Aside from valves and hot tapping machines, fittings are one of the primary components of any hot tapping exercise; as the name suggests, they are designed with tremendous variety to make branch connections – a fit for every occasion.
 Dimensions such as the size and pressure of a vessel, as well as the bore size of the tap itself, are fundamental to determining the type of fitting.
 Expertly qualified personnel select a sized fitting to accommodate the operating pipeline.
 Once the appropriate fitting is selected, it is welded with incredible nuance and attention to detail, although mechanically attached fittings are rated as an alternative in instances where welds are not feasible.

-High and low pressure fittings are specialized for pressure variant use on pipelines, tanks, and storage vessels and can range from a welded nipple to a full-encirclement.
-The need for case-by-case evaluation of appropriate fittings can be aided with the use of comprehensive equipment catalogues, vendor manuals, or graphs (similar to the T.D.
+High and low-pressure fittings are specialized for pressure variant used on pipelines, tanks, and storage vessels and can range from a welded nipple to a full-encirclement.
+The need for a case-by-case evaluation of appropriate fittings can be aided with the use of comprehensive equipment catalogues, vendor manuals, or graphs (similar to the T.D.
 Williamson charts below).
 These volumes are customarily broad spanning compendiums of relevant parts and their performance specifications.
-Branch connections are not however, exclusively manufactured, quite often they are fabricated adaptively to exacting specification, which can reduce project costs.
+Branch connections are not, however, exclusively manufactured, quite often they are fabricated adaptively to an exacting specification, which can reduce project costs.

-The selected valve is properly secured to the fitting using one of a number of methods, usually welded (bolted or bonded), attached with a collar, or strapping device – depending on the need.
+The selected valve is properly secured to the fitting using one of several methods, usually welded (bolted or bonded), attached with a collar, or strapping device – depending on the need.
 Once attached structural and leak testing begins, usually in the form of hydrostatic pressure testing, though ultrasonic and X-ray techniques (among others) are possibilities.

 3 Hot Tapping Machines